willie68/ReCoS-Remote-Command-Service/README.md

 ##### Ping, shows ping times to a server

+Here you can test your connection to a server.
+Ping will test the connection to a server, You can use an IP Address or a server name (without any http...)
+If you put this command to an display action you can set a period so that the command will automatically start every #period seconds a test.
+The result is the actual ping time in ms.

 `Type`: `PING`

 Parameter:

-`url`: the URL to ping to.
-You can use the Internet address name (without the protocol) or a simple IP address `period`: the period in seconds when the command should automatically be executed
+`name`: the URL to ping to.
+You can use the Internet address name (without the protocol) or a simple IP address `period`: the period in seconds when the command should automatically be executed.

 Example 1